HumanSignal/label-studio/docs/source/guide/install_enterprise_k8s.md

    helm search repo heartex/label-studio-enterprise
    ```

-### Configure values.yaml
+### Configure `values.yaml`

-You must configure a `values.yaml` file for your Label Studio Enterprise deployment.
+You must configure `values.yaml` file for your Label Studio Enterprise deployment.
 The following file contains default values for a minimal installation of Label Studio Enterprise.
-This chart has been tested and confirmed to work with the [NGINX Ingress Controller](https://kubernetes.github.io/ingress-nginx/) and [cert-manager](https://cert-manager.io/docs/).
+The Helm chart has been tested and confirmed to work with the [NGINX Ingress Controller](https://kubernetes.github.io/ingress-nginx/) and [cert-manager](https://cert-manager.io/docs/).

 Example `values.yaml` file for a minimal installation of Label Studio Enterprise:
 ```yaml